AckerlyXu/heima/articles/sql-database/sql-database-design-patterns-multi-tenancy-saas-applications.md

 Developers sometimes make choices that work against their long-term best interests when they design tenancy models for the data tiers of multi-tenant applications.
 Initially, at least, a developer might perceive ease of development and lower cloud service provider costs as more important than tenant isolation or the scalability of an application.
 This choice can lead to customer satisfaction concerns and a costly course-correction later.

-A multi-tenant application is an application hosted in a cloud environment and that provides the same set of services to hundreds or thousands of tenants who do not share or see each other's data.
+A multi-tenant application is an application hosted in a cloud environment and that provides the same set of services to hundreds or thousands of tenants who do not share or see each other’s data.
 An example is an SaaS application that provides services to tenants in a cloud-hosted environment.

 ## Multi-tenant applications
 In multi-tenant applications, data and workload can be easily partitioned.
 You can partition data and workload, for example, along tenant boundaries, because most requests occur within the confines of a tenant.
 That property is inherent in the data and the workload, and it favors the application patterns discussed in this article.